eabald/pdf-me-user-panel/README.md

 ## Development

-To start user pane; in development mode first of all install npm dependencies:
+To start user panel in development mode first of all install npm dependencies:

 ```bash
 npm i